NhutNguyen236/Web-Application-Programming/Lab08_Connect-to-MySQL-DB/A-simple-connection/README.md

-# A simple connection means *"Just connect and writabe"*
+# A simple connection means *"Just connectable and writabe"*

 * This folder is mostly about that, I have just connect to my created local phpmyAdmin and add a user by a simple